TarikGul/jsonrpsee-external-tests/README.md

 - state
 - system

-`state.call`, and `state.traceBlock` both need a rework and are currently disabled.
+`state.call` needs a rework and is currently disabled.

 This readme is subject to changes as it is a rough draft.